 - Multiple views of the object – They would use the monochromatic scale to show more complex and multiple views of the painting’s object.
 The objects also had a dimensional feel and looked like they were coming out of the canvas.

-- Size of forms on the canvas – Normally, the forms they were painting would be more dense and compact at the center of the canvas and then grown larger and defuse out as it moved towards the canvas’s edges.
+- Size of forms on the canvas – Normally, the forms they were painting would be more dense and compact at the center of the canvas and then grow larger and defuse out as it moved towards the canvas’s edges.

 - Use of Motifs – They frequently used motifs like letters, musical instruments, bottles, pitchers, glasses, newspapers, the human face, and human body form.